digital-work-lab/open-source-project/teaching_notes/03_python_1.md

 # Creating dictionaries

-Additional challenge: use the constants as keys (package development docs)
+Optional additional challenge: use the constants as keys (package development docs)

 # JIF labeler: